-The Channel Number, C, determines which of the four "voices" is to be used.
+The channel number C, determines which of the four 'voices' is to be used.
 Channel 0 produces 'noise' (this channel will be explained in detail later) whereas channels 1, 2 and 3 produce purer notes.

-The amplitude, A can be varied between 0 (off) and -15 (loud).
+The amplitude, A, can be varied between 0 (off) and -15(loud).

-The pitch, P selects notes in quarter semi-tone intervals.
-Middle C is produced when P is set at 53 and other notes are generated with the values of P given opposite.
+The pitch, P, selects notes in quarter semi-tone intervals.
+Middle C is produced when P is set at 52 and other notes are generated with the values of P shown in the table.

 As you can see the computer can produce notes spanning five full octaves.
-The values of P are also shown opposite for a stave in the key of C but one octave up.
+The values of P are also shown in the table for a stave in key of C but one octave up.

-The duration, D determines the length of the note and is given in twentieths of a second.
-Those used to reading music will find that music marked "Moderato = 60" will sound about right with the following settings for D.
+The duration, D, determines the length of the note and is given in twentieths of a second.
+Those used to reading music will find that music marked 'Moderato J = 60' will sound about right with the following settings for D.